-LIGHTS, CAMERA, AWARDS - Launch of the 2014 Picture Editor Guild Awards
+LIGHTS, CAMERA, AWARDS - 2014 Picture Editor Guild Awards

-The search to find Britain's most talented photographers has today launched, with the return of the annual Picture Editor Guild Awards, which will take place in London on 5th February 2015, at the Honourable Artillery Company Headquarters.
+The search to find Britain's most talented photographers is over for another year with the winners being presented at the Picture Editor Guild Awards evening, which took place in London on 5th February 2015, at the Honourable Artillery Company Headquarters.-

 UK Picture Editors Guild Chairman's Award

 The UK Picture Editors Awards are delighted to announce that British Airways will sponsor this years Chairman's Award.